avinashkranjan/Amazing-Python-Scripts/Crossword Solver/README.md

 # Crossword Solver
-A python AI based on constraint satisfaction algorithm that solves crossword puzzles using a given crossword structure and words dataset using backtrack search algorithm.
+A python AI based on constraint satisfaction algorithm that solves crossword puzzles using a given crossword structure and words dataset.

 ## Quick Start:
 - Clone this repository.